wosherco/auth/docs/multi-device-and-sharing.md

 **Q: Can a device be in multiple teams?**
 A: Yes!
 A device can be used to access multiple teams.
 Each team is independent.

+**Q: Where does the teamKeyring come from on the first device?**
+A: When you create a team, you're the founding member and have access to the team keys.
+Call `team.teamKeyring()` to get all generations of team keys (including secrets) that you can access.
+Save this along with the team graph, user, and device.

 ## See Also

 - [Team API Documentation](./team.md)
 - [Connection Protocol](./connection.md)
 - [Invitation System](./invitations.md)
 - [Lockboxes and Key Distribution](./lockbox.md)